JohnWillisUK/Hedgehog-Lab-Test/deployment-guide.md

 # Deployment Guide – Hedgehog Lab DevOps Test

 This guide explains how I deployed the application locally using Docker Compose.
+The guide is best viewed locally in your IDE

 The app is split into three main parts:
 - A React frontend where users can enter a name